Their Eyes Were Watching God

 Their Eyes Were Watching God is a 1937 novel by American writer Zora Neale Hurston.
-It is considered a classic of the Harlem Renaissance and Hurston's best-known work.
+It is considered a classic of the Harlem Renaissance and is also considered Hurston's best-known work.
 The novel explores protagonist Janie Crawford's "ripening from a vibrant, but voiceless, teenage girl into a woman with her finger on the trigger of her own destiny."

 Hurston wrote Their Eyes Were Watching God in Haiti in the span of seven weeks.
-Hurston was self described as "under internal pressure" when writing and wished she could "write it again".
+Hurston was self-described as "under internal pressure" when writing and wished she could "write it again".
 Though retrospectively she felt the work captured "all the tenderness of [her] passion".

-Set in central and southern Florida in the early 20th century, the novel was initially poorly received by the African American community.
-After the publication of Alice Walker's article "In Search of Zora Neale Hurston" in Ms. magazine and Robert Hemenway's publication of a biography of Hurston, Hurston was back in the literary realm.
+Set in central and southern Florida in the early 20th century, the novel was initially poorly received by the African-American community.
+After the publication of Alice Walker's article "In Search of Zora Neale Hurston" in Ms. magazine in 1975 and Robert Hemenway's publication of a biography of Hurston in 1980, Hurston was back in the literary realm.
 Since the late 20th century, Their Eyes Were Watching God has been regarded as influential to both African-American literature and women's literature.
 Time magazine included the novel in its 2005 list of the 100 best English-language novels published since 1923.
+Their Eyes Were Watching God by Zora Neale Hurston is a New York Times Bestseller as well as a foundational text in college courses across American literature, African American studies, and gender studies.